Mako Robotic Hip & Knee Replacement

 Our surgeons, Dr. David Lent and Dr. Eric Spencer, were the first surgeons in Westchester County to perform robotic-assisted joint replacements and are the leaders in robotic-assisted joint replacement in the Tri-State area.
 They have the most experience with Mako technology in all of Westchester county and surrounding regions outside of Manhattan, and recently completed their 1,000th Mako robotic-assisted joint replacement.
 Dr. Lent is also an instructor on Mako technology, teaching other surgeons how to use the technology for joint replacements.

 Dr. Lent and Dr. Spencer have consistently been recognized as Top Doctors by Castle Connolly and Westchester Magazine.
+In October 2019, they were featured in the local edition of Good Housekeeping, Woman's Day and Women's Health highlighting their expertise with Mako Robotic-Arm Assisted Technology.
 They, along with our trained office staff, are here to answer any questions you may have about Mako hip or knee replacement.

 What are the benefits of Mako technology for hip & knee replacements?